 M.A.T. in Instructional Strategies from Rockford College

 Lori is a past recipient of Keith’s Distinguished Faculty Award, has been recognized several times by Who’s Who Among America’s Teachers, and is a multiple Golden Apple nominee.
 Prior to working for Keith, she taught at Harlem Middle School, Malta High School, and Kishwaukee College.
 In addition to teaching, she serves on the Secondary Education Advisory Committee at Rockford College.
 In February, 2005, Lori enjoyed working for artists Christo and Jeanne-Claude on “The Gates” in Central Park, New York City.
-She is a Master Gardener and enjoys sailing, art in many forms, and spending time with her husband and her spoiled Bichon Frises.
+She is a Master Gardener and enjoys volunteering at the Nicholas Conservatory, art in many forms, and spending time with her husband and Leo, the Bichon Frise.

 Phone: 815-399-8859 x126

 Bachelor’s Degree from Shanghai Conservatory of Music, China